 - If you are going for a weekend you need to be aware that Germany is still pretty strict on Sunday trading.
-Sundays are very quiet and most shops, business and tourist attractions are closed.
+Sundays are very quiet and most shops, business, and tourist attractions are closed.
 It is very much a family day and if the weather is nice its a day for visiting parks and spending quality time at home.
 So be sure to take this into account.

 - Travel is very easy.
-The public transport in Düsseldorf is excellent with buses, trains and trams.
+The public transport in Düsseldorf is excellent with buses, trains, and trams.
 There are a few apps you can download but I found Google Maps was the easiest to use.
 Most of the city has good wifi coverage so getting online wasn’t an issue.
-Another bonus of Airbnb is that the host normally gives you excellent info about travelling around the city.
+Another bonus of Airbnb is that the host normally gives you excellent info about traveling around the city.